 The Matagarup First Nations Refugee Camp occupies an oblong-shaped island on a bend of the Swan River.
-Here children swim off the riverbanks and adults fish for dinner and everyone leads the most traditional lives they can, only a few kilometres from Perth's CBD.
+Here children swim off the riverbanks and adults fish for dinner and everyone leads the most traditional lives they can, only a few kilometers from Perth's Central Business District.

 In many ways this latest turn of events could be a fitting end for the Matagarup First Nations Camp, which was born out of government evictions.
 In November 2014 Western Australian Premier Colin Barnett announced a plan to forcibly close up to 150 of the state's 274 remote Aboriginal communities.
 Barnett said his government was forced to act after federal funding for basic services in the areas had dried up.
 The following March, a Nyungah elder named Aunty Bella Bropho responded by founding Matagarup.

-The impending threat of dispossession resonates strongly with both Ms Bropho and her brother Herbert (who oversees camp security) after the closure of their own community, the Swan Valley Nyungah Community in 2003.
-In that year, Premier Geoff Gallop passed legislation that has since underpinned many of WA's community closures.
+The impending threat of dispossession resonates strongly with both Ms. Bropho and her brother Herbert (who oversees camp security) after the closure of their own community, the Swan Valley Nyungah Community in 2003.
+In that year, Premier Geoff Gallop passed legislation that has since underpinned many of Western Australia's community closures.